riveramaximilian/cybersecurity-portfolio/README.md

 **Type:** Incident Response & Analysis
 **Framework:** NIST Cybersecurity Framework (CSF)

 Analyzed a denial of service attack in which a malicious actor flooded an organization's internal network with ICMP packets through an unconfigured firewall, causing a two-hour outage.
-Applied all five NIST CSF functions — Identify, Protect, Detect, Respond, and Recover — to document the incident and establish a remediation plan.
+Applied all five NIST CSF functions to document the incident and establish a remediation plan.

 **Key Actions:**
 - Identified misconfigured firewall as the root vulnerability